PhotoboothProject/photobooth/faq/faq.md

 ```
 bash gphoto/install-gphoto-python.sh
 ```
 After that just change your commands to use the python script.
-For Live preview use: *(assuming your Photobooth install is at `var/www/html/`)*
+For Live preview use:
 ```
 python3 cameracontrol.py
 ```